Xilia-Level-Creator/xla-spec/xla-spec-latest.md

    not give any stars (like `Just Pong`).

-Unless stated otherwise, all the mentioned tags MUST NOT be empty in standard spec version.
-If the spec version used includes `d` flag (see `Metadata file` section, `Version flags` subsection), fields with no required children MAY be empty.
+Unless stated otherwise, all the mentioned tags MUST NOT be empty in standard spec version (and MUST be present.
+If the spec version used includes `d` flag (see `Metadata file` section, `Version flags` subsection), fields with no required children MAY be empty and MAY be missing.

 Note that `PewPew API` imposes lenght limits on some of the fields.
 Those are not imposed by this spec, instead it is left up to the `Compiler`.